Baystate Wealth Management LLC Buys 191 Shares of American Tower Co. (NYSE:AMT)

-Baystate Wealth Management LLC boosted its stake in American Tower Co.
-(NYSE:AMT – Free Report) by 2.4% during the 2nd quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 8,056 shares of the real estate investment trust’s stock after acquiring an additional 191 shares during the period.
-Baystate Wealth Management LLC’s holdings in American Tower were worth $1,562,000 as of its most recent filing with the SEC.
+Baystate Wealth Management LLC grew its stake in shares of American Tower Co.
+(NYSE:AMT – Free Report) by 2.4% in the second quarter, HoldingsChannel.com reports.
+The firm owned 8,056 shares of the real estate investment trust’s stock after purchasing an additional 191 shares during the period.
+Baystate Wealth Management LLC’s holdings in American Tower were worth $1,562,000 as of its most recent SEC filing.

-Other hedge funds have also added to or reduced their stakes in the company.
-Cohen & Steers Inc. raised its position in American Tower by 44.2% in the second quarter.
-Cohen & Steers Inc. now owns 9,842,980 shares of the real estate investment trust’s stock worth $1,908,844,000 after acquiring an additional 3,016,160 shares during the period.
-BROOKFIELD Corp ON raised its position in shares of American Tower by 1.6% in the second quarter.
-BROOKFIELD Corp ON now owns 461,105 shares of the real estate investment trust’s stock valued at $89,427,000 after purchasing an additional 7,150 shares during the period.
-Moreno Evelyn V raised its position in shares of American Tower by 5.3% in the second quarter.
-Moreno Evelyn V now owns 24,363 shares of the real estate investment trust’s stock valued at $4,725,000 after purchasing an additional 1,225 shares during the period.
-Level Four Advisory Services LLC raised its position in shares of American Tower by 40.4% in the first quarter.
-Level Four Advisory Services LLC now owns 5,192 shares of the real estate investment trust’s stock valued at $1,061,000 after purchasing an additional 1,493 shares during the period.
-Finally, Skandinaviska Enskilda Banken AB publ raised its position in shares of American Tower by 1.2% in the first quarter.
-Skandinaviska Enskilda Banken AB publ now owns 84,207 shares of the real estate investment trust’s stock valued at $17,207,000 after purchasing an additional 1,026 shares during the period.
-Institutional investors own 89.29% of the company’s stock.
+Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
+MV Capital Management Inc. increased its holdings in American Tower by 75.3% during the 2nd quarter.
+MV Capital Management Inc. now owns 135 shares of the real estate investment trust’s stock worth $26,000 after purchasing an additional 58 shares in the last quarter.
+Riverview Trust Co bought a new stake in American Tower during the 2nd quarter worth approximately $27,000.
+Pinnacle Holdings LLC bought a new stake in American Tower during the 1st quarter worth approximately $29,000.
+Eagle Bay Advisors LLC bought a new stake in American Tower during the 2nd quarter worth approximately $30,000.
+Finally, Tucker Asset Management LLC bought a new stake in American Tower during the 1st quarter worth approximately $31,000.
+89.29% of the stock is owned by institutional investors.

 Analyst Upgrades and Downgrades

-Several analysts have recently issued reports on AMT shares.
-Morgan Stanley lowered their price target on shares of American Tower from $212.00 to $169.00 and set an “equal weight” rating on the stock in a research report on Monday, October 16th.
-HSBC assumed coverage on shares of American Tower in a research report on Thursday.
-They issued a “buy” rating and a $245.00 price target on the stock.
-Scotiabank assumed coverage on shares of American Tower in a research note on Friday, October 13th.
-They set a “sector outperform” rating and a $208.00 price objective for the company.
-Wells Fargo & Company reduced their price objective on shares of American Tower from $215.00 to $210.00 and set an “overweight” rating for the company in a research note on Tuesday, October 17th.
-Finally, JPMorgan Chase & Co. boosted their price objective on shares of American Tower from $218.00 to $236.00 and gave the company an “overweight” rating in a research note on Tuesday, November 7th.
-Two investment analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the stock.
-According to data from MarketBeat.com, American Tower presently has a consensus rating of “Moderate Buy” and a consensus price target of $226.93.
+A number of brokerages have commented on AMT.
+Raymond James decreased their price objective on American Tower from $211.00 to $205.00 and set an “outperform” rating for the company in a report on Tuesday, August 22nd.
+JPMorgan Chase & Co. increased their price target on American Tower from $218.00 to $236.00 and gave the company an “overweight” rating in a research report on Tuesday, November 7th.
+StockNews.com assumed coverage on American Tower in a research report on Thursday, October 5th.
+They set a “hold” rating for the company.
+Wells Fargo & Company decreased their price target on American Tower from $215.00 to $210.00 and set an “overweight” rating for the company in a research report on Tuesday, October 17th.
+Finally, Scotiabank assumed coverage on American Tower in a research report on Friday, October 13th.
+They set a “sector outperform” rating and a $208.00 price target for the company.
+Two investment analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average target price of $226.93.

 American Tower, one of the largest global REITs, is a leading independent owner, operator and developer of multitenant communications real estate with a portfolio of nearly 225,000 communications sites and a highly interconnected footprint of U.S. data center facilities.